 First there were litblogs like Bookslut and ReadySteadyBook, largely dedicated to literary news and gossip.
 Then came “critblogs” like The Reading Experience and The Existence Machine, more interested in generating a substantive and sustained conversation about particular literary matters.
 In these pages, I too want to engage in literary discussion, but I want to engage in a different sort of discussion to what appears on both litblogs and critblogs.

-I would not go so far as to make a statement of intention for this blog, but I will venture a statement of interest: I am interested in exploring not only the literary experience as a subject of conversational discourse, but also as precisely what it is: an experience.
-I am interested in the quotidian aspects of reading and writing; the haphazard progression from text to text; the scattershot and fragmentary nature of the daily encounter with literature.
+I wouldn’t go so far as to make a statement of intention for this blog, but I will venture a statement of interest: I’m interested in exploring not only the literary experience as a subject of critical discourse, but also as precisely what it is: an experience.
+I’m interested in the quotidian aspects of reading and writing, the haphazard progression from text to text, the scattershot and fragmentary nature of the daily encounter with literature.

 Often, I read something and I am struck by it, but I am not struck so strongly that I feel moved to discuss it; I simply want to repeat it and share it.
 Often, too, I return to literature that I first read years ago and I find my memories of the text challenged in the course of re-reading, and I feel moved to account for the difference between the literature as it is and as I believed it to be.
 Then there are times when I stumble upon an in-progress argument about the nature of reading — particularly the nature of reading fiction — and how and why to go about it; and, always searching for and being eager to venture new answers to old questions, I just can’t help but dive in and get my hands dirty.
 And there are also times when, by chance, I simply read something worth sharing — something whose impact deserves explication and evaluation — and other times when I find myself, in my professional life, sharing a work of literature with others and discovering in it a certain value that I had previously never noticed.